ShirleyXingyuLiu/shirleyxingyuliu.github.io/_posts/2023-01-06-Are-framing-effects-reasonable.md

 Because the speaker's wording may convey their beliefs, it is reasonable for people to be influenced by the way the speaker describes the ground beef.
 </font>

-Which principle is more rational, <font color = "FC6B4C"> _description invaraiance_</font> or <font color = "3CD6BF"> _information leakage_</font>?
+Which principle is more rational, description invaraiance or information leakage?
 Is it a mistake afterall to show framing effects?
 Some researchers suggest that if a principle is truly rational, people should accept it once they understand it.
 Therefore, in my study, wea asked participants whether they think it is reasonable to respond differently to different descriptions of the same object, and whether they accept one or the other principle discussed here.

 ### Lay people's opinions: Our study